Per-function containers

 Polyglot

-Mix Node, Python, and Go where each excels.
+Mix Node.js, Python, and Go in one workspace and use each language where it excels.

 How to ship functions with Inquir’s container runtime